skipmark/CIRIGHTS/README.md

 # This version of the dataset is v2.8.27.23

 The dataset contains ordinal measures of human rights respect.
+Higher values often (the atrocity measure is the exception) are associated with greater human rights respect.  <br>

 If you find a score that you beleive is incorrect please contact skip mark at skipmark@uri.edu.
 We will check any scores and correct them if they are inaccurate. <be>

-When using the data please cite: Mark, Skip, David L. Cingranelli, and Mikhail Filippov.
+When using the data, please cite: Mark, Skip, David L. Cingranelli, and Mikhail Filippov.
 "CIRIGHTS: Quantifying Respect for All Human Rights."
 Human Rights Quarterly, (Forthcoming).
+Please also look at the scoring guideline FAQ for citation when using specific rights.

 The variables contained in the dataset can be seen below. <br>